 3. Sand Casting

-Sand casting uses a stronger pattern part, generally from wood, and then packs this into two box halves, using sand with a binding agent, and talc as a release and separating agent.
+Sand casting involves using a stronger pattern part, typically made from wood, and then packing it into two box halves.
+This process utilizes sand with a binding agent, and talc serves as a release and separating agent.
 Cavities are usually filled by hand pouring, though automation is possible.
 This is usually referred to as sand casting and is widely employed in the manufacture of lower-volume and/or larger shot-weight castings.
 While good precision is possible, the destruction of the cavity tool makes this a one-shot process.

 4. Permanent Mold Casting